Managing sensor runtime thresholds

 The Tanium Console displays threshold indicators by default.
 However, you can change the default thresholds as follows.

-- From the Main menu, go to Administration > Configuration > Common > Sensor Thresholds.
+- From the Main menu, go to Administration > Content > Sensor Thresholds.

 - Select whether you want the Tanium Console to Display thresholds to only those Tanium users with predefined administrative roles (Admin) or to all users who are allowed to see questions and sensors (Admin and Users).